techops-recsys-lateral-hiring/mobiledev-wechatmoments-swift/README.md

 #### Tech requirements:

 - The data JSON will be hosted at localhost:2727
+- An example of the response in `WeChatMomentsTests/Resources/Tweet.json`
 - Layout using storyboards or programmatically
 - AutoLayout & Size Classes is appreciated.
 - Unit tests are appreciated.